-- ii.
+- i.
+The concerned department council propose the new program showing that there is a need in the market for the graduates of the proposed program and the proposed program is consistent with the university strategic goals and objectives.
+The program must submit an initial approval form to the Standing committee for Curriculum and study systems.
+The form can be downloaded from the Link. - ii.
 After receiving the initial proposal from the department, the college council discusses it.
 The college council may approve or reject it.
 If the college council reject the initial proposal, it must provide the department with its justifications.
 If the college council approves the initial proposal, the dean forwards it to vice president for academic affairs to get the approval from the Standing Committee for Curriculum and Study Systems (SCCSS).
 The following documents must be sent to vice president for academic affairs: - a.
 Copy of department council meeting minutes - b.
 Copy of college council meeting minutes which is approved by the university president. - c.
-Form-A. - iii.
+Initial approval form. - iii.
 After receiving the initial proposal from the college, the vice president for academic affairs forwards the proposal to Standing Committee for Curriculum and Study Systems (SCCSS).
 The SCCSS study the initial proposal taking into account the university strategic plan, the market needs for the graduates of the proposed program, and the availability of the resources needed to implement the program.
 Accordingly, the SCCSS may approve the initial proposal, reject it, or ask for further information from the college.
 The vice president for academic affairs notifies the college with the SCCSS decision after approving the SCCSS meeting minutes by the president.
-If the initial proposal is approved by the SCCSS, the vice president for academic affairs will ask the college to send a detailed plan to develop the program. - iv.
-After receiving the initial approval from SCCSS, the department develop a detailed plan with milestones and deadline for each milestone, each milestone includes different activities with responsibility of each activity.
-The form of the plan is:
+If the initial proposal is approved by the SCCSS, the vice president for academic affairs will ask the college to send a detailed plan to develop the program.